ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

      unittest.main()

 Last, we consider performance.

-- Our experience is that there are typically two causes for poor performance.
-One is having a large amount of data, since the current implementation of SciSheets embeds data with the HTML document that is rendered by the browser.
+Typically, there are two
+causes of poor performance.
+The first is having a
+large amount of data, since the current implementation of SciSheets embeds data with the
-  We plan to change this to a "load on demand" approach to downloading data.
+HTML document that is rendered by the browser.
+Note that this problem does not exist if the spreadsheet is exported and runs as a standalone Python program.
+That said, we do plan to implement a policy whereby data are downloaded on demand and cached locall.

-- The second cause of poor performance is having many iterations of formula evaluations.
+The second cause of poor performance is having many iterations of the formula evaluation loop.
-- If *N > 1* formula columns, then the best case is to execute the formula columns twice (which is possible if the formula columns are in order of their data dependencies).
+If there are  *N > 1* formula columns, then the best case is to evaluate each formula column twice.
+The first execution produces the desired result
+(which is possible
+if the formula columns are in order of their data dependencies);
+the second execution confirms that the result has converged.
-- Some efficiencies gained by having the Prologue and Epilogue since this is likely where file I/O occurs, which is often the most time consuming step in a calculation.
+Some efficiencies can be gained by using the Prologue and Epilogue for one-shot file I/O since this is often the most time consuming step in a calculation.
+Also, we are exploring the extent to which SciSheets can detect automatically when static dependency checking is possible so that formula evaluation is done only once.

-- Performance can be improved by reducing the number of columns.
-SciSheets supports this by having scripts.
+Clearly, performance can be improved by reducing the number of formula columns since this reduces the maximum number of iterations of the formulation evaluation loop.
+SciSheets supports this strategy by permitting formulas to be scripts.
 This is a reasonable strategy for a Scripter, but it may work poorly for a Calcer who is unaware of data dependencies.

 5. Future Directions